 But the acquisition approach hasn't generated stellar results for all blended construction sector firms this decade, with one former top executive terming M&A a "1 plus 1 equals 1:8 proposition."

-Many participants seek growth in other ways.
+Many industry participants seek growth in other ways.

-Said an executive of one to ENR: “Too much time and effort is devoted to trying to merge disparate cultures, agendas, markets and the like, taking top management attention away from clients and the work.
+Said an executive of one design firm to ENR: “Too much time and effort is devoted to trying to merge disparate cultures, agendas, markets and the like, taking top management attention away from clients and the work.
 We call it the march to mediocrity.”